Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![11](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/c5dc7e14-9ecc-48ce-9a0b-f73a907c3a30)

-Based on the Income box plot, it is evident that individuals with high incomes mainly belong to the Tertiary Education group among the customers.
-However, this group exhibits the lowest credit balances compared to the Postgraduate and High School groups.
+Based on the Income box plot, it is clear that individuals with high incomes mainly belong to the Tertiary Education group.
+However, this group demonstrates lower credit balances in comparison to the Postgraduate and High School groups.

 ## Linear Regression Modelling
 Build a linear regression model to predict the variable B1, explaining the approach taken and any necessary data pre-processing.